alpmestan/haskellx-2015/slides/talk.md

 # Extending the DSL: a combinator to log IP addresses (2/4)

 Next, we write an `HasServer` instance.
+The only one we'll see in its entirety.

 ``` haskell
 instance HasServer api => HasServer (LogIP :> api) where